-Incline feed conveyors are often used to fill your supply hopper from a blender, dryer, super sack or silo.
-Depending on your product, feed conveyors may be: cleated belt, auger, vacuum, or pneumatic.
-They are controlled manually or controlled automatically with high/low level sensors in your supply hopper.
+Incline feed conveyors are often used to fill your supply hopper from a blender, dryer, super sack, or silo.
+Depending on your product, feed conveyors may be cleated belt, auger, vacuum, or pneumatic.
+They are controlled manually or controlled automatically with high/low-level sensors in your supply hopper.

-If you are filling the supply hopper manually (i.e. with a bucket or shovel) the size your hopper depends on how often you want to re-fill it.
+If you are filling the supply hopper manually (i.e. with a bucket or shovel) the size of your hopper depends on how often you want to re-fill it.

 To determine the size of the supply hopper you will need to know: